Experts

 Fast Facts

-• Director of the Katzmann Initiative and visiting fellow with Governance Studies, the Brookings Institution
+• Director, Initiative on Improving Interbranch Relations and Government and visiting fellow with Governance Studies, Brookings Institution

 • Advisory board member, White House Transition Project